 Your child doesn’t seem interested in doing anything at all.
-Be it schoolwork, art or music practice or even playing, he refuses to participate.
+Be it schoolwork, art or music practice or even playing, they refuse to participate.
 Motivating kids is not easy, especially if they are lazy and tend to find an excuse for not doing anything.
 When your son or daughter is unmotivated, here is how you can help.

 - Don’t get anxious by your child’s behavior.
-When you do, you may be seen as pushy, and that can encourage them to resist you.
+When you do, you may be seen as pushy, which can encourage them to resist you.

 - You can tell them the stories about your childhood and share your experiences to inspire and encourage them to try something new.

 - Do not force your child to take up a hobby.
-Give them options and let them choose.
-Kids are more interested in something that they choose.
+Instead, give them options and let them choose.
+Children are more interested in something that they choose.

-- Take a step back and check: are you forcing your kid to do something?
-Ask what your child really wants and what motivates him?
-See your child as a separate person to identify what motivates them.
+- Take a step back and check: are you forcing your child to do something?
+Ask what your child really wants and what motivates them?
+See your child as a separate person to identify what inspires them.

-- Try to find ways to get your kids motivated on their own.
+- Try to find ways to get your children motivated on their own.
 Self-motivation is more powerful than being driven by others.

 8. Behavior problems in school

 - Start by getting to the root of the issue.
-Find out why your child hates school or refuses to do his homework.
-You may want to help him with his homework if he has trouble with it.
+Find out why your child hates school or refuses to do their homework.
+You may want to help them with their homework if they have trouble with it.

-- Your child may take time to perform academically and be okay with school.
-Understand that the change will not happen overnight.
+- Your child may take time to perform academically and be okay with the school.
+Just understand that the change will not happen overnight.

-- Offer incentives, not bribes, to encourage positive behavior.
-For example, you can say, “you have earned an ice cream tonight because you did your homework without any reminders”.
+- Offer rewards as a positive reinforcement to encourage good behavior (9).
+For example, you can say, “you have earned an ice cream tonight because you did your homework without any reminders.”

-Behavioral problems are not always simple enough to deal.
-You would have to seek a professional’s help in complicated cases.
+Behavioral problems are not always simple to deal with.
+Hence, you would have to seek a professional’s help in complicated cases.

 When To Get Help

-In case abnormal behaviors turn into something unmanageable at home, or if your child is making a mistake repeatedly, it is time for you to see a doctor.
-There could be a deeper reason for him to behave in a certain way.
+If abnormal behaviors turn into something unmanageable at home, or if your child is repeatedly making a mistake, it is time for you to see a doctor.
+There could be a deeper reason for your child to behave in a certain way.

-The professional will look into the physical and mental health of the child before recommending medications, special therapy or counseling.
+The professional will look into the physical and mental health of the child before recommending medications, special therapy, family therapy or counseling.

-Under what circumstances could the child’s behavior become out of control?
+Under what circumstances could the child’s behavior go out of control?

 Behavioral Disorders In Children

 Sometimes, abnormal behavior could be a symptom of a behavioral disorder that needs the attention of a medical practitioner.
-We have listed out some of the common behavioral disorders in children.
+We have listed some of the common behavioral disorders in children (10).

 1. Oppositional defiant disorder (ODD)